 FAQs

 Quite simply, add less sugar!
 While many recipes call for a 2:1 ratio of granulated sugar to egg whites for the meringue, you don't need that much.
 The bare minimum for success is half the weight of the egg whites in sugar.
 For two egg whites, this is about 30 grams of sugar.
 Which is about two tablespoons.
-All of my recipes err on the side of less granulated sugar.
-And lightening up on the sweet lets the almond flavor shine through a bit more.

 Yes!
 Since macarons require skill for repeated success, this cost of labor is built into the price tag.
 Most of the ingredients for macarons are inexpensive, outside the almond flour and any premium filling ingredients.
-If you already have a decent collection set of baking tools, whipping up macarons at home is less expensive than buying.
+If you already have a decent collection set of baking tools, whipping up macarons at home is less expensive than buying them.

 Edible Epilogue

 In the spirit of full disclosure, even when you follow all five steps below exactly, your collective batch of macarons might not emerge from the oven as you hoped.
-There are so many factors that affect macarons.
+There are so many factors that affect results.
 Undetected air bubbles.
 Or a hidden clump of almond flour.
 An oven that hemorrhages heat at even a slight crack of the door.

 What not to do is to get upset about it, and throw ugly but perfectly edible macarons in the trash (do as I say, not as I do).
-Do you really think all those Instagrammers would post photos of not-so-perfect but still delicious macarons?
+Do you think all those Instagrammers would post photos of not-so-perfect but still delicious macarons?
 Non.
 They won't.

 📖 Recipe

-French Macarons & Troubleshooting
+Classic French Macarons

 If you are making your own almond flour, measure the almonds by weight, and grind them with the powdered sugar in a food processor.
 Stop grinding to redistribute the mixture a couple of times.
 Aim for a texture like fine sand.